George Racey Jordan: Congressional testimony

+However, some of Jordan's testimony was disputed or unverifiable.
+For example, he claimed that Harry Hopkins called him from Washington in the spring of 1944 and personally told him to expedite uranium shipments to the Soviet Union.
+When it was revealed that Hopkins was in intensive care at the Mayo Clinic in Minnesota in the spring of 1944, Jordan claimed the call actually occurred in 1943.
+Historian David Roll argues that Jordan "either lied for publicity and profit or was delusional."
+Declassified documents do not substantiate claims that Harry Hopkins purposefully colluded with the USSR.

+The allegations caused great controversy in the inflamed political climate of the time.
+While Democrats (who at that time controlled HUAC) dismissed Jordan's testimony, Republicans championed it.

 Activist and author

-The next year, Major Jordan, now strongly under the influence of anti-communist groups, self-published the book From Major Jordan's Diaries, which described in great detail the Soviet operations in the U.S. under Lend-Lease and under diplomatic cover.
-He also wrote about many subjects of which he had only incidental knowledge as a cargo controller, such as the transfer of U.S. currency printing plates to the Soviet Union in 1944.
+In 1952, Major Jordan, now strongly associated with anti-communist groups, self-published the book From Major Jordan's Diaries, which described in great detail his account of the Soviet operations in the U.S. under Lend-Lease and diplomatic cover.
+He also wrote about many subjects of which he had only incidental knowledge as a cargo controller, such as the transfer of U.S. currency printing plates to the Soviet Union in 1944 for the purpose of producing Allied Military Mark in occupied Germany.

 Jordan had already been active as a lecturer, and after his Congressional testimony he was much in demand nationwide.
 He specialized in making anti-communist speeches and serving in several fringe and right-wing causes.
 In particular, Jordan, who had been puzzled by the wartime delivery of "vast quantities of sodium fluoride" to the USSR, promoted the theory that fluoridation of public water supplies was a hidden Communist plot against America.
 He was quoted as follows: "I know fluoridation to be a very secret Russian revolutionary technique to deaden our minds, slow our reflexes, and gradually kill our will to resist aggression."

 In 1954, Jordan unsuccessfully attempted to collect ten million signatures to protest the Senate's censure of Senator McCarthy.
 Before the U.S. Senate in 1955, he spoke on behalf of the "American Coalition" against the confirmation of Justice John Marshall Harlan II to the U.S. Supreme Court, asserting that Harlan might "abolish the United States by judicial decision" in favor of a new "World Government."

 In 1959, Jordan published the book The Gold Swindle: The Story of our Dwindling Gold, about the loss of U.S. gold reserves.
 In 1960, he was "Chairman of the Committee for a Free Gold Market" and "President of the Toronto Gold Market Co.," and became president of "Greater Canada Gold Investments Ltd." His speeches were often printed and circulated.
 His writings have acquired a small, but perennial popularity among various political fringe groups.